-13. Remedies - legal and non-legal
+15. Remedies - legal and non-legal

-13.1 In general, the approach favoured by the Co-operative is to resolve the problem as quickly and harmoniously as possible.
+15.1 In general, the approach favoured by the Co-operative is to resolve the problem as quickly and harmoniously as possible.
 Although in most, if not all, Category A Disputes need to be dealt with legally and/or by the Police.
 Other disputes should initially be dealt with using other remedies than simply legal ones.
-These remedies and techniques may be informal or formal, but Housing Officers should explore them prior to instructing legal proceedings.
+These remedies and techniques may be informal or formal, but Housing Management staff should explore them prior to instructing legal proceedings.

-13.2 Mediation
+15.2 Mediation